GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
+> ### A program is a building of thought.
+It is costless to build, it is weightless, and it grows easily under our typing hands.
+But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
 >
-> ~ *Henry Petroski*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts